Skip to content

 The unique selling point

-The Quay 4 location: literally perched above the water with harbour, ocean, and Table Mountain views.
-The interior leans coastal-chic (whitewashed wood, large glass windows) to maximise the panorama.
-The kitchen specialises in seafood with a Mediterranean twist: ultra-fresh fish, simply grilled.
-There is a sister branch in Kalk Bay on the rocks, but the Waterfront one is the more upscale of the two.
+The Quay 4 location.
+The restaurant sits right over the water, with the harbour, the ocean, and Table Mountain all in view.
+The interior is coastal (whitewashed wood, big glass windows), so the view stays the star.
+The kitchen does Mediterranean-style seafood: very fresh fish, simply grilled.
+There is a sister branch in Kalk Bay on the rocks; the Waterfront one is the more upscale of the two.

 Live music